Apart from browsing through the various menu options above you can find information in one of four ways:

 - The search box entry is compared against words in the website and where a match is achieved the information containing the search term is displayed with the latest at the top.
-Just because information is retrieved does not mean it is relevant to the person undertaking the search.
+This method will not find content in PDF documents such as our past Newsletters

 - Categories are predetermined subject terms chosen to represent the information content of the website.
 They are arranged in a hierarchy and can be likened to a contents list in a book.
 Information is assigned to one ‘chapter’ or ‘sub-heading’ as it is entered into the website.
 Their use enables the search query to be much more specific and increases the chances that the information will be relevant to the enquirer.
 Note that selecting a ‘chapter’ will also retrieve all information in its ‘sub-headings’; while selecting the ‘sub-heading’ will only find information categorised in that way.